 Cabbage Ranks as One of The Best Foods for Osteoporosis

-TOFU: Of all soy derivatives, this the richest in phytoestrogens, which help prevent bone calcium loss.
+TOFU: Of all soy derivatives, this is the richest in phytoestrogens, which help prevent bone calcium loss.
 It also provides considerable calcium (105 mg/100 g), almost twice that of cottage cheese.

 COCONUT: Both the pulp and the milk of the coconut contain balanced proportions of the bone-forming minerals: calcium, phosphorus, and magnesium.